rpsft/etlbox/ETLBoxDocu/articles/example_different_dbs.md

-# Example: Writing into a json file
+# Example: Data flow across different Databases

 ## Purpose
 Sometimes you are in need to transfer data across databases or across server.
 ETLBox was desinged with this